Hot Black-Eyed Pea Dip

 xoxo ~Sue

-Mexican Black-Eyed Pea Dip is definitely on our New Year's menu.
-Southern Tradition states that black-eyed peas bring you luck in the new year, and this household isn't taken any chances.
+Hot Black-Eyed Pea Dip is a creamy, savory appetizer made with seasoned ground beef, black-eyed peas, spicy jalapeños, seasonings, and gooey melted cheese, all baked to golden perfection.
+Southern Tradition states that black-eyed peas bring you luck in the new year – and this household isn't taken any chances.

 5 from 6 votes